-- 1. The use of suspension is for the engagement of parents/guardians in the remediation of a problem. - 2.
-It offers an opportunity for scholars to reflect on choices and align future behaviors with the school norms. - 3.
+- 1. The use of suspension is for the involvement of parent/guardians in the remediation of a problem. - 2.
+It offers an opportunity for students to reflect on choices and align future behaviors with the school norms. - 3.
 It immediately diffuses a situation when the final resolution is not yet assured. - 4.
-It is a forthright display of the dissatisfaction of the school with the behavior of the scholars.
+It is a forthright display of the dissatisfaction of the school with the behavior of the student.